-1. Easy to set up and start using
+- Easy to set up and start using

-2. Fewer and lower fees
+- Fewer and lower fees

 Digital banking does not have to deal with the humongous bureaucratic machinery, which means lower overhead costs.
-The latter allows digital banks to implement fewer and lower fees because they don’t need as much income sources.
+The latter allows digital banks to implement fewer and lower fees because they don’t need as many income sources.

-3. Smooth user experience
+- Smooth user experience

 Mobile banking is extremely user-centric.
-The apps are created to make a customer feel like a king of his or her own little financial kingdom with 24/7 customer support, a variety of banking operations that are a few finger taps away, intuitive user flows, impeccable user interface, and appealing design.
+The apps are created to make a customer feel like a king of their own little financial kingdom with 24/7 customer support, a variety of banking operations that are a few finger taps away, intuitive user flows, impeccable user interface, and appealing design.
 If a good digital bank can’t make a user feel happy and special, then pretty much any financial service provider can’t as well.

-And the cons of the mobile-only banks are
+And the Cons of the Mobile-Only Banks Are

-1. Security concerns
+- Security concerns

 The overall convenience and immediacy of digital banking have its downside — security.
-As far as all operations are performed via the Internet, a digital banking app should have bulletproof and foolproof security, so a user can trust the app every time he or she presses a button ‘send‘ or ‘submit.’
+As far as all operations are performed via the Internet, a high-quality online banking app should have bulletproof and foolproof security, so a user can trust the app every time he or she presses a button ‘send‘ or ‘submit.’
 Nonetheless, the silent voice at the back of a user’s head that reminds them about the vulnerability of the personal data and money may never go away.
 However, as the software evolves and people change their views, this issue slowly diminishes.

-2. No Digital Banks’ ATMs
+- No Digital Bank ATMs

-Mobile-only banks don’t have their ATMs, and have to rely on partnerships with other banks.
+Mobile-only banks don’t have their ATMs and have to rely on partnerships with other banks.
 However, the latter is not always there.
 Therefore, sometimes the only choice is to withdraw cash using an ATM that charges significant fees.

-3. No human-to-human interaction
+- No human-to-human interaction